ava-labs/Simplex/README.md

     Digest []byte
     // Epoch returns the epoch in which the block was proposed Epoch uint64
-    // Round returns the round number in which the block was proposed Round uint64
+    // Round returns the round number in which the block was proposed.
+    // Can also be an empty block.
+    Round uint64
-    // Seq returns the round number in which the block was proposed Seq uint64
+    // Seq returns the round number in which the block was finalized.
+    // Cannot be an empty block.
+    Seq uint64
     // Prev returns the digest of the previous data block Prev []byte